 This level of similarity in Y chromosome makeup is within the range predicted by genetic theory for fourth cousins.
 Based on theoretical considerations published by Bruce Walsh, the Time back to a Most Recent Common Ancestor (TMRCA) between two relatives, given a difference of 2 out of 37 tested marker sites, can be estimated for specified mutation rates.
 Use of the TMRCA Calculator at http://www.dnacalculator.org/tmrcaCalculator.php permits the following probability statement to be made for the estimated TMRCA: “there is a 47% chance that the two individuals (such as CD and AAD/JBD) shared a common paternal ancestor within the last 9 generations”.
 This calculation of “cumulative probability” assumes an average mutation rate of 0.004 for the 37 marker sites.
 The TMRCA Calculator also reports “…the two individuals most likely shared a common paternal ancestor 7 generations ago”.
 The actual number of generations back to their common ancestor for CD was five and for brothers AAD and JBD it was six.
 These observed numbers of generations of five and six compare closely with the theoretical prediction of 7 generations.

-2. As is the case for WILLIAM’S descendants in (1.) above, the two descendants of the LEWIS lineage , MFD and JTD, also differ in only two of the 37 DNA marker sites.
+2. As is the case for WILLIAM’S descendants in (1.) above, two descendants of the LEWIS lineage , MFD and JTD, also differ in only two of the 37 DNA marker sites.
 Therefore, the calculations used above also apply to MFD and JTD such that two such individuals likely shared a common ancestor 7 generations ago.
 Being fifth cousins, MFD and JTD shared a common ancestor six generations back, which agrees closely with the theoretical prediction of 7 generations.
 DD and MFD differ at only one site out of 37.
 The FTDNA TiP calculator computes that there is an 89% chance that two such individuals share a common male ancestor within the last 8 generations.
 DD and MFD, in fact, share their common ancestor, Lewis, eight generations back.
 See their lineages in the Patriarchs page.